cloudy-org/.github/philosophy.md

 Our applications will be lightweight and reasonably performant by avoiding unnecessary CPU usage, network activity, or any other wasteful processes.
 Our software will do **exactly what it's supposed to**, without overstepping many boundaries.

+4. Customization like no other software.

 TODO: still in progress

+## ❌ Let's clear up what we DO NOT mean.

+In principle **number 3** (efficiency and performance), when I mention "applications capable of running smooth on lower end hardware" and when I talk about modern day web applications no longer caring about your system resources, I DO NOT mean that we will not use these very web technologies to create web applications.
+I'm just mentioning it as an example here as realistically speaking we would weight the benefits and sustainability of a web application (such as a Tauri app) with the benefits and sustainability of a native application (such as a egui app) before we develop an application.